shubhamg0sai/bb/README.md

 Course: Bsc IT 4B
 University rollno: 2023102

-Problem statement:Write a c program to create a mathematical operation with following operation Addition, subtraction, multiplication and division Square root
+# Write a c program to create a mathematical operation with following operation
+Addition, subtraction, multiplication and division Square root
 Power